Fixed sample sizes on a handful of meta-analyses

 Last Updated:March 4, 2024

-Capsaicin is a type of capsaicinoid, a category of alkaloids often found in fruits of the Capsicum genus of the Solanaceae family.
-Capsaicin is known for its role in making chili peppers spicy.
+Capsaicin is a capsaicinoid, a type of alkaloid commonly found in the fruits of the Capsicum genus within the Solanaceae family.
+It is primarily recognized for its contribution to the spiciness of chili peppers.

 Capsaicin/capsaicinoids are typically given in doses ranging from about 1.2 to 12 mg, although some studies have used up to 135 mg per day.[1]